 Table Of Contents

-We took the 9:30 at Bristol Temple Meads, as I wanted to hop on an off-peak train since it’s slightly cheaper than a regular ticket. £24,90 return ticket for a 1-hour and a half trains ride.
+We took the 9:30 at Bristol Temple Meads, as I wanted to hop on an off-peak train since it’s slightly cheaper than a regular ticket. £24,90 return ticket for a 1-hour and a half train ride.

-If you’re staying in London and would like to make a day trip to Oxford you entirely can as well, it’s quite easy to travel from London Oxford.
+If you’re staying in London and would like to make a day trip to Oxford you entirely can as well, it’s pretty easy to travel from London Oxford.
 A day trip to Oxford from London cost around £64 and takes up to 1h.

 We had one train change to do at Didcot Parkway before taking another train there for two stops when we finally reached Oxford.

-By the way, we got a snack at the Pumpkin Cafe while we were waiting for our next train, and I do not recommend their cheese and tomatoes toastie, it was just gross and tasteless.
+By the way, we got a snack at the Pumpkin Cafe while we were waiting for our next train, and I do not recommend their cheese and tomatoes toastie; it was just gross and tasteless.

 Anyway, I digress.
 Let’s move on to see what you to do on a day trip to Oxford.